kenshiro-o/login-utils/README.md

   var loginUtils = require("login-utils");
   loginUtils.setBcryptNumberOfRounds(15);

-  //You can the current salt factor via var saltFactor = loginUtils.getBcryptNumberOfRounds();
+  //You can get the current number of rounds via var nbOfRounds = loginUtils.getBcryptNumberOfRounds();
-  console.log("Current bcrypt number of rounds is %d", saltFactor);
+  console.log("Current bcrypt number of rounds is %d", nbOfRounds);
 ```